 By following some simple post whitening care instructions, your teeth will always be lighter than they were before.
-We recommend flossing, brushing twice dailywith Whitening Toothpaste, and touch-ups with Opalescence or Zoom! take-home gel.
+We recommend flossing, brushing twice daily with Whitening Toothpaste, and touch-ups with Opalescence take-home gel or Zoom.
 These are professional formula products designed specifically to keep your teeth their brightest.
 They are available through our office.

 Is there any difference between over-the-counter tooth whiteners and Zoom or Opalescence?